"Proudly serving the Vineyard since 1930"

 First Generation

 Edwardo and his wife Maria Giordano had the foresight to open an Italian restaurant on the Vineyard in 1930.
-Its first location was in the old Pawnee House (where the Amity Café is today) in Oak Bluffs, across from the Post Office.
+Its first location was in the old Pawnee House (where the Park Corner Bistro is today) in Oak Bluffs, across from the Post Office.
 It was a small restaurant with room for about 35 people.
 At the time, pizzas were cooked in old style wood ovens with sand insulation, which had to be started early in the morning with kindling and then coal in order to get them to proper pizza temperature.
 A small pizza cost 15 cents and a large cost 25.

 Second Generation